-As the CAD's parcel count increases through new home construction, and homes constructed in 70's and 80's experience remodeling, the appraisers are required to perform the field activity associated with transitioning and high demand neighborhoods.
+As the CAD's parcel count increases through new home construction, and homes constructed in the 70's and 80's experience remodeling, the appraisers are required to perform the field activity associated with transitioning and high demand neighborhoods.
 Increased sales activity has also resulted in a more substantial field effort on the part of the appraisers to review and resolve sales outliers.
-Additionally, the appraisers frequently field review subjective data items such as quality of construction, condition, and physical, functional, and economic obsolescence, factors significantly affecting the market value of the property.
+Additionally, the appraisers frequently field review subjective data items such as quality of construction, condition, and physical, functional, and economic obsolescence factors significantly affecting the market value of the property.
 After preliminary estimates of value have been determined in targeted areas, the appraiser takes valuation documents to the field to test the computer-assisted values against his own appraisal judgment.
 During this review, the appraiser can physically inspect both sold properties and unsold properties for comparability and consistency of values.

-Given the ample resources and time required to conduct a routine field review of all properties, homogeneous properties consisting of tract housing with a low variance in sales ratios and other properties having a recent field inspection date are value reviewed in the office.
+Homogeneous properties consisting of tract housing with a low variance in sales ratios and properties having a recent field inspection date are value reviewed in the office.
 Valuation reports comparing previous values against proposed and final values are generated for all residential improved and vacant properties.
 The dollar amount and percentage of value difference are noted for each property within a delineated neighborhood allowing the appraiser to identify, research and resolve value anomalies before final appraised values are released.
-Previous values resulting from a protest hearing are individually reviewed to determine if the value remains appropriate for the current year.
+Previous values resulting from a protest hearing are reviewed to determine if the value remains appropriate for the current year.

 Using Pictometry (aerial photography software) allows the staff to view properties and compare them with the appraisal records.
-If there is no significant change between the record and the aerial view, then staff will indicate that the property was reviewed and not changed.
-If there is a significant change between the record and the aerial view, then staff will either make the changes in the office or indicate that the property was changed, or the staff will indicate that a field check is required.
-This depends upon the circumstances of each account and is on a case-by-case basis.
+If there is no change between the record and the aerial view, then staff will indicate that the property was reviewed and not changed.
+If there is a change between the record and the aerial view, then staff will either make the changes in the office and notate that the property was changed, or the staff will indicate that a field inspection is required.
+This depends upon the circumstances of each account, the change in question, and is on a case-by-case basis.